mnit-rtmc/iris/docs/natch.md

 4 †       | Duration (ms)
 5 †       | Headway (ms)
 6 †       | Time (`HH:MM:SS`, local 24-hour)

+The DS message works differently from the others; there are no store/query polls.
+Instead, messages are initiated by the controller, and IRIS responds with an ACK or NAK.

 When a vehicle leaves a detector, a detector status messages is added to a fixed-size ring buffer, with head and tail pointers.
 The __message ID__ is